codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/nodes.md

 <skip_definitions stub="false" only_public_api="true"/>
 ```

-Global version of 'CppSkipDefinition' attribute.
+Global version of [CppSkipDefinition](../cpp-attributes/reference.md#cppskipdefinition) attribute.
 If enabled, no class member definitions are processed (but declarations are still generated for them).

 | Attribute | Meaning | Mandatory |
 | --- | --- | --- |